The dry season is considered April – October.

-Note if you are flying onto or transiting through certain other countries, they may require you have hold a valid Yellow Fever Certificate if you have been to any area of Peru.
-It has happened recently that people have been stopped from boarding the plane which transited through Brasil, and on another occasion Costa Rica, despite not having been to any yellow fever area in Peru.
+Note if you are flying onto or transiting through certain other countries, they may require you have a valid Yellow Fever Certificate if you have been to any area of Peru they deem to be at risk of Yellow Fever.
+People have been stopped from boarding the plane which transited through Brasil, and on another occasion boarding a plane to Costa Rica, despite not having been to any yellow fever area in Peru.

 Most of the adventure trips are at altitudes greater than 2,800m where altitude effects can be felt.

 Altitude can aggravate some pre-existing medical condition.
 Travellers with anaemia, lung conditions, heart conditions, aneurisms, thrombosis and high blood pressure should check with their doctors before undertaking travel at altitude.

 All dietary requirements from vegans, Lacto-allergies and general dislikes can be catered for so long as prior warning is given when booking the trip.
 Please bear in mind that many of our adventures such as trekking require all food to be carried, by person or horse.
 So there are limits to what we can carry.
 If on a group tour, your cook is also catering for a number of other people, so their time is limited.